FOUNDATIONAL ORAL CARE

 Tooth sensitivity can be caused by worn enamel, exposed root surfaces, or gum disease.
 Treatment options include desensitizing toothpaste, fluoride gel, gum grafting, or root canal therapy.
 We'll identify the cause and recommend the best treatment.

-Is it painful to have a tooth extracted?
+Is it painful to have a root canal?

 Start Your Journey to Better Oral Health